Gaydar Radio: History

 In 2003 while Bethel was working at Capital Radio group, Gaydar Radio was part of a successful application to be on the Sussex Coast DAB multiplex – part of this deal was an unrealised provisional agreement for the Capital group to find space to add the GaydarRadio service to its bouquet available on the Greater Manchester multiplex.

 In 2006 the station won Best Radio Station at the BT Digital Music Awards.

 At the 2007 Sony Radio Academy Awards (the UK Broadcasting "Oscars"), GaydarRadio went on to win Digital Terrestrial Station of the Year.
 It also collected the same award at the 2007 and 2008 Commercial Radio 'Arqiva' Awards.

 On 3 January 2013 QSoft announced that the DAB licences for London and the Sussex Coast would be transferred to Gaydio from 7 AM on 7 January 2013.
-The Twickenham studio will be closed and all programming will be controlled from Manchester.
+The Twickenham studio would be closed and all programming would be controlled from Manchester.

 On 4 January 2013, during Gaydar Radio's live broadcasting hours between 7 AM and 10 PM, the presenters and fans celebrated an emotional goodbye.
-Phil Marriott, who is on air between 6 and 10 PM on weekday extended his last show by 1 hour.
+Phil Marriott, who was on air between 6 and 10 PM on weekdays extended his last show by 1 hour.
 Live broadcasting on the station ended at 11 PM on 4 January, with the weekend consisting of pre-recorded material and automated playlists.

-In the final breakfast show, Gaydio's John Ryan assured listeners that they can expect a similar playlist from Gaydio and that due to the licence requirements for the station's FM frequency in Manchester, there will be local opt outs.
-Gaydio will also provide streaming on the Gaydar dating websites.
+In the final breakfast show, Gaydio's John Ryan assured listeners that they can expect a similar playlist from Gaydio and that due to the licence requirements for the station's FM frequency in Manchester, there would be local opt outs.
+Gaydio would also provide streaming on the Gaydar dating websites.